-The presence of under-utilised or non-utilised agricultural land is not the only evidence of agricultural decline in the Adat Perpatih territory.
-In my survey on ten communities in the mukim between 1986 and 1988, I noted that only a very small proportion of the respondents under study i.e. 14 percent were dependent on agriculture for their livelihood.
-Their main sources of cash income were rubber tapping, animal husbandry i.e. the rearing of cows, and the sale of fruits.
-The others had non-agricultural sources of income; from pensions, remittances from children who are in paid employment in the urban areas, and in the case of those still economically active, from wages or salaries of heads of households (see Azizah

-Kassim, 1988 : 132-149).
-The Adat Perpatih economy has undergone considerable transformation; it is no longer dependent on agriculture and on Adat land but on income from paid employment.
+The presence of under-utilised or non-utilised agricultural land are not the only evidence of agricultural decline in the Adat Perpatih territory.
+In my survey on ten communities in the sultanate between 1987 and 1991, I note that only a third still regard themselves as 'agricultural' under study i.e. 33 per cent were dependent on agriculture.
+The other 66 per cent of the households' sources of cash income were either trapping, animal husbandry, i.e. the rearing of cows, and the sale of fruits.
+The others had non-agricultural sources of income; from pensions, remittances from children who are in paid employment in the urban areas, and in the case of these still economically active, from wages or salaries of heads of households (see Azizah Kassim, 1988:132-149).
+The Adat Perpatih economy has undergone considerable transformations; it is no longer dependent on agriculture and on Adat land but on income from paid employment.

-4.1.
-Impact Of Change On Adat Perpatih Society
+4.1 Impact of change on Adat Perpatih

-The process of depeasantization taking place in the Adat Perpatih society, among other factors, reduces the relevance of the Adat.
-As I explained in another paper (Azizah Kassim, 1991, forthcoming) kinship groupings now play minimal role in village socio-economic organizations; their role is being replaced by new forms of social alignments based on a number of factors, such as religion, common economic interests and political party affiliations.
+The process of depeasantization taking place in the Adat Perpatih society, among other factors reduces the relevance of the Adat.
+As I explained in an earlier paper (Azizah Kassim, 1991, forthcoming) kinship groupings now play minimal role in village socio-economic organizations; their role being replaced by new forms of social alignments based on a number of factors, such as religion, common economic interests and political party affiliations.

 Few of the young now know the name of their respective clan or who their clan elders are.
-To many, the Adat Perpatih is relevant only for symbolic reasons and for limited economic purposes such as to determine their clan and lineage for purposes of transmission of property and status.
+To many, the Adat Perpatih is relevant only for symbolic reasons and for limited economic purposes such as to determine their clan and lineage for purposes of transmission of property and statuses.
 Interactions with clan elders are minimal.
-Very often the clan elders are sought only when necessary, as, for example, when their approval and signatures are needed in cases of transmission of ancestral land.
+Very often the clan elders are sought only when necessary, for example when their approval and signatures are needed in cases of transmission of ancestral land.
 The few who may show keen interest in the Adat are those who hope to benefit directly from it, such as to hold offices in the traditional but relatively defunct Adat political structure.

-4.2.
-A Move Towards Gender Egalitarianism
+4.2 A Move Towards Gender Egalitarianism

 With the declining importance of clan and lineage and of the Adat as a whole in the life of the villagers, there seems to be a move towards gender egalitarianism.
 Little emphasis is now placed on having female children.
 Daughters were required to take care of ancestral land and the family house, to take care of elderly parents and other close matrilineal kin in their times of need.
-Now, few of the daughters can be relied on to perform these functions.
+Now few of the daughters can be relied on to perform these functions.

-Many women leave the village; they marry out and live elsewhere, thus making it difficult for them to carry out the traditional obligations imposed on them.
-Similarly, those who remain behind, as shall be explained later, very often cannot do so because they lack the economic resources.
-Thus, it is irrelevant now whether or not a family has daughters.
+Many women leave the village, they marry out and live elsewhere, thus making it difficult for them to carry out the traditional obligations imposed on them.
+Similarly, those who remain behind, as shall be explained later, very often could not do so because they lack the economic resources.
+Thus it is irrelevant now whether or not a family has daughters.
 Many families without daughters no longer bother to adopt female children.
-Adoption of children is done only by those without children and boys, too, are now adopted.
+Adoption of children is done only by those without children and boys too are now adopted.